bgd-labs/aave-proposals-v3/src/20240125_AaveV3Ethereum_AddPYUSDToAaveV3EthereumMarket/AddPYUSDToAaveV3EthereumMarket.md

 Strengthen the relationship between the PYUSD & the GHO stablecoin.
 (Trident may explore the deployment of a PYUSD/GHO pool) We propose a PYUSD onboarding outside isolation mode but without collateral properties.

-If the community deems that PYUSD as collateral is immediately viable we stand ready to support that role on day one; otherwise following PYUSD maturity, the Aave governance can propose a collateral activation for PYUSD at a later stage.

 ## Specification
 Ticker: PYUSD